mozilla/glean/docs/user/reference/general/initializing.md

 - `appDisplayVersion`: The user visible version string for the application running Glean.
 If not present, `app_display_version` will be reported as "Unknown" on all pings [`client_info`](../../user/pings/index.html#the-client_info-section) section.
 - `serverEndpoint`: The server pings are sent to.
 Defaults to `https://incoming.telemetry.mozilla.org`.
 - `maxEvents`: The maximum number of events the Glean storage will hold on to before submitting the 'events' ping.
 Defaults to 500.
 Refer to the [`events` ping documentation](../../user/pings/events.md) for more information on its scheduling.
+- `httpUploader`: A custom HTTP uploader instance, that will overwrite Glean's provided uploader.
+Useful for users that wish to use specific uploader implementations.
+See [Custom Uploaders](#custom-uploaders) for more information on how and when the use this feature.

 To learn about SDK specific configuration options available, refer to the [Reference](#reference) section.